vividfog/nordpool-predict-fi/README.md

 3. Call that function as part of the chain that builds the data frame for the predictions.
 Again, your function can either add a column, or edit the existing columns.

    If you need to debug: 7+5 days is 12 days, and that is 288 hours.
-That should be the number of data frames given back by your function.
+That should be the number of rows given back by your function.
 For example:

    ```shell
    python nordpool_predict_fi.py --predict